 This past March, TGNR’s Managing Editor Paul K. DiCostanzo interviewed creator and host of the channel Name Explain, YouTube’s Patrick Foote.
 Name Explain is a channel dedicated to unraveling the etymological and linguistic origins of many notable places, people or subjects that define the world.
 Through his channel Mr. Foote has popularized linguistics and etymology – traditionally viewed as dry and pedantic subjects by many – to a large and constantly growing audience.
 How does he keep viewers clicking “subscribe?”
 Simple: Name Explain makes these subjects accessible in a way few others have seldom accomplished.
 Patrick chatted with Paul about the origins of Name Explain, his background, and the challenges of building a new channel from its very foundations.

 What is in a name?
 That is a rhetorical question that has been posed throughout the history of the English speaking peoples – perhaps most notably in Shakespeare.
 Patrick Foote, creator and host of YouTube’s Name Explain, is answering that very question.
 Human beings think and understand the world in language.
-However, the significance behind the words and names human use to comprehend this world are often far more interesting than the average word monkey gives credit.
+However, the significance behind the words and names humans use to comprehend this world are often far more interesting than the average word monkey gives credit.
 Cue Patrick Foote, as this is precisely where Name Explain takes center stage.

 YouTube’s Patrick Foote – A Name Explained